W. Evan Johnson

 Division of Computational Biomedicine

 Department of Medicine

 Our lab is focused on the development and application of statistical methods for the analysis of data from genomic technologies and in applying these in novel ways.

 Our statistical interests include Bayesian methods, factor analysis and structural equations models, Hidden Markov models, dynamic programming, nonparametric regression, mixture models, high-performance and parallel computing, Bayesian networks.

-Our applied interests are currently focused on precision genomic medicine, epigenomics, transcription regulation, next-generation sequencing and microarray analysis, and cancer research.
+Our applied interests are currently focused on precision precision genomic medicine, metagenomics, infectious disease diagnostics, batch effects, genomic data analysis, tumor heterogeneity and cancer research.